delir1um/Bizzin/replit.md

 ### Data Architecture Decisions
 All data access is centralized through the @/lib/supabase module using the Supabase client-side SDK.
 The system maintains proper table relationships with foreign keys and implements real-time subscriptions for live updates.
 File uploads are handled through Supabase Storage with proper security policies.

-### Freemium Business Model
+### Business Model & Calculator Features
-The platform implements a comprehensive plan system with usage tracking differentiating free vs. premium features.
-Free users have limited access to basic features while premium users get full platform access.
-Usage limits are enforced through the usePlans hook and PlansService.
+The platform operates on a freemium model with a 14-day free trial followed by R199/month premium subscription.
+The BizBuilder Tools include professional financial calculators (Cash Flow Projection, Break-Even Analysis, Business Budget, Loan Amortisation) with calculation history functionality.
+Users can save, load, and manage their calculation scenarios for strategic planning and decision-making.

 ### Component Architecture
 The application uses a highly modular component structure with reusable UI components from shadcn/ui.
 Custom business logic is separated into services (PlansService, PodcastService) and hooks (usePlans, useAdminCheck, usePodcastProgress).
 The layout uses a consistent header/navigation system with theme support.